About Sisters, Oregon

 It’s rich in culture, with a year-round calendar of arts festivals, concerts and crafts fairs (it’s probably most famous as home to the largest outdoor quilt show in the country, which is always held the second Saturday in July).

 It has some outstanding restaurants.
 And the annual Sisters Rodeo is first-rate.

 Then there’s the highly acclaimed Sisters School District, a unified school district with approximately 1,300 students at its three schools (elementary, middle and high), plus alternative programs for high school students schools.

-But what you may not know about Sisters is that it’s also an extremely close-knit community of 2,038 citizens.
+But what you may not know about Sisters is that it’s also an extremely close-knit community.
 Just check out the town’s local newspaper, The Nugget, which is delivered free throughout town each Wednesday (and quickly disappears).
 Folks here care about what´s happening in their community and don´t hesitate to speak their mind and get involved.

 In part, that may be the case because of the unprecedented growth the community has experienced in the past several years.
 Back in 2000, the population was just 975, which means that Sisters has grown almost 60 percent in less than a decade.
 That’s enough to capture anyone’s attention — and it has.
 The big question here is not just “How will Sisters grow?” but also “Where will Sisters grow?”
 And “Should Sisters grow?”